ocluf/seedToPublic/README.md

-# seed-to-public
+# Seed-to-Public Key Checker

+## Overview

-This is a small ugly electron app I made to check the public key that comes from you Internet Identity (identity.ic0.app) seedphrase.
-It just puts some function together from the Internet Identity codebase.
+**Seed-to-Public** is a straightforward Electron application designed to determine the public key derived from your Internet Identity (identity.ic0.app) seed phrase.
+It utilizes functions from the Internet Identity codebase to achieve this.

-I can only promise that I am not trying to steal your seed phrase myself intentionally.
-I could have made some coding mistake or my github could have been hacked causing you seed phrase to leak.
-Use at your own risk.
+## Disclaimer

+While I assure you that there's no intentional attempt from my side to capture or misuse your seed phrase, please be aware of the potential risks:
+- The app could contain unintentional coding errors.
+- My GitHub repository might be vulnerable to external hacking, posing a risk of your seed phrase being compromised.

+**Please use this tool at your own risk.**

+## Running the Application

-To run from source have node and npm installed on your system and simply run:
+To run **Seed-to-Public** from the source, ensure you have Node.js and npm installed on your system.
+Then execute the following commands:

-- npm install
+1. Install dependencies: npm install
-- npm start
+2. Start the application: npm start

+This simple procedure will get the application up and running on your machine, allowing you to verify your Internet Identity seed phrase's corresponding public key.